 I've also heard of Sales teams that leave behind sales decks or marketing materials after a meeting but want to make sure there is proper context for anyone who wasn't in the initial meeting.

 Sales models and sales cycles vary dramatically across our customers and partners, but the one use case where I always hear positive feedback is personalized follow-ups via Loom.
 Whether you have SDRs making a bunch of cold calls or enterprise reps scheduling in-person meetings, Loom can give you that extra advantage to best support and enhance the relationship.

 Adding some human interaction with a loom in a follow-up email can have a significant impact when nurturing prospects or checking in with customers.
-Courtney Maher, our Customer Success Manager, sends personalized Looms before customers reach the end of a trial or POC, a strategy I've adopted as well.
+Courtney Maher, our Customer Success Manager, sends personalized Looms before customers reach the end of a trial or POC.

 Video onboarding also happens to be very effective because people retain information through video far better than they do by reading emails.

 What has been surprising is the number of sales teams around the world using Loom to do the exact same thing.
 We often hear from VPs of Sales that Loom has replaced (or at the very least enhanced) their synchronous learning systems and that they now run their sales training through Loom.

 On the customer side, one VP recently showed me the onboarding process at his company which included 30+ Loom videos — everything from how to customize the sales deck, to the best way to show the product, to the right way to follow up after a sales meeting.
 All of these onboarding materials are documented and shared with video messaging.
 All content is created and viewed in Loom.
 As the company scales, they’re investing in getting their onboarding and training process in place up front with video communication.